SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/intel-471-threat-intel-source.md

 <img src={useBaseUrl('img/send-data/intel471-threat-intel.png')} alt="intel471-threat-intel.png" width="100" />

-Intel 471 helps organizations protect against cyber threats by monitoring underground marketplaces and forums used by cybercriminals.
-They specialize in cyber threat intelligence, focusing on malware, malicious actors, their tactics, techniques, and procedures (TTPs).
+Intel 471 is a cybersecurity firm specializing in providing cyber threat intelligence services.
+Their focus is primarily on delivering information about threats originating from the criminal underground, including malware, malicious actors, and their tactics, techniques, and procedures (TTPs).
+Intel 471 provides these insights to help organizations protect themselves against cyber threats.
+Their intelligence-gathering efforts often involve monitoring and analyzing underground marketplaces, forums, and other communication channels used by cyber criminals.

 The Intel 471 source collects threat indicators using the [Intel 471 Stream API](https://titan.intel471.com/api/docs-openapi/#tag/Indicators/paths/~1indicators~1stream/get) and sends them to Sumo Logic as normalized threat indicators for analysis.